felipelisboa-ml/felipelisboa-ml.github.io/index.md

 <div style="text-align: justify">

 <p>Welcome to my personal page.
-Currently I am working as a senior verification engineer at Arteris IP.
+Currently, I am working as a senior verification engineer at Arteris IP.
 At Arteris, I develop innovative verification methodologies for highly parametric Network-on-Chips (NoCs).</p>

 <p>Previously, I have completed my PhD thesis at <a href="https://www.ip-paris.fr/en">Institut Polytechnique de Paris</a> under the supervision of
 <a href="https://perso.telecom-paristech.fr/brandner/">Florian Brandner</a> and <a href="https://www.telecom-paris.fr/lirida-naviner?l=en">Lirida Naviner</a>.</p>